 Store openings and capital raises don’t really matter long-term.

 Luckin has brought a venture capital-type approach (move fast and break things) to retail coffee.
 They are opening outlets rapidly and spending big on customer acquisition (buy five, get give free).
 That is a very different approach than Starbucks’ 20 year steady organic growth in China.
 This is going to be a short-term phenomenon.
 Luckin will either succeed big or fail fast.
-Or they will to try to get to an exit via acquisition or IPO.

 New retail and digitization don’t matter much.